Enforce AI policy.

 • Policy enforcement

-Your configured rules apply at the point of use (allow, warn, redact, or block) based on sensitive data patterns, tool usage, and content classification.
+Your configured rules apply at the point of use (allow, warn, redact, block, or escalate) based on sensitive data patterns, tool usage, and content classification.

 • Tamper-evident audit trail